nf-core/funcscan/docs/usage.md

 nf-core/funcscan offers the functionality to auto-download databases for you, and as these databases can be very large, and we suggest to store these files in a central place from where you can reuse them across pipeline runs.

-We **highly recommend** allowing the pipeline to download these databases for you on a first run, saving these to your results directory with `--save_databases`, then moving these to a different location (in case you wish to delete the results directory of this first run).
+If your infrastructure has internet access (particularly on compute nodes), we **highly recommend** allowing the pipeline to download these databases for you on a first run, saving these to your results directory with `--save_databases`, then moving these to a different location (in case you wish to delete the results directory of this first run).
 An exception to this is HMM files where no auto-downloading functionality is possible.

 :::warning